Marco Napolioni

-Marco Napolioni (born 16 June 1975 in Rome) is an Italian footballer.
-He plays as a midfielder.
+Marco Napolioni (born 16 June 1975 in Rome) is an Italian former footballer who played a midfielder.
 After playing in S.S.
 Lazio youth teams (where he won the Campionato Nazionale Primavera in 1994–1995) he is sold to Lodigiani where he made his professional debut.
 He played his whole career in Serie C1 and Serie C2, with the exception of a year in Serie B with Salernitana.